Everyone is Not the Same

 What are the Customer Segmentation Models?

 My grandpa used to tell me that there is only one way to do something, and that way is the right way.
-Clearly the man was not familiar with the practice of customer segmentation though, as there are about 5ish (depending on how a company breaks things down) types of customer segmentation.
+Clearly the man was not familiar with the practice of customer segmentation though, as there are about 5ish (depending on how a company breaks things down) types of customer segmentation strategies.

 Demographic Segmentation